pubgem/project-guide/docs/pubgem_Project_Guide.md

 # Design

 A Model-View-Controller architecture is designed in terms of these documents.
-The ERD corresponds to the **Model**, the Wireframes correspond to the **View**, and the Processes correspond to the **Controller**.
+The ERD corresponds to the **Model**, the Wireframes correspond to the **View**, and the Flowcharts correspond to the **Controller**.

 <!-- - [Design Document](design/pubgem_Design.html) [[pdf]](design/pubgem_Design.pdf) [[docx]](design/pubgem_Design.docx) [[Presentation]](design/pubgem_Design_Presentation.pdf)
 -->